simplecrawler/simplecrawler/README.md

 - **Q: What does it mean that events are asynchronous?**

     A: One of the core concepts of node.js is its asynchronous nature.
 I/O operations (like network requests) take place outside of the main thread (which is where your code is executed).
 This is what makes node fast, the fact that it can continue executing code while there are multiple HTTP requests in flight, for example.
 But to be able to get back the result of the HTTP request, we need to register a function that will be called when the result is ready.
-This is the same concept as with AJAX requests in the browser.
+This is what *asynchronous* means in node - the fact that code can continue executing while I/O operations are in progress - and it's the same concept as with AJAX requests in the browser.

 - **Q: Promises are nice, can I use them with simplecrawler?**